 What are the three duties of a secretary?

-As the official record keeper for the association during meetings, the secretary is a historian who is working in the moment.
-Ten years in the future, any board member should be able to look back at the secretary’s meeting minutes and be able to understand, in broad strokes at least, what was going on in the community at that time.
+As the official record keeper for the association during meetings, the secretary is a historian working in the moment.
+Ten years in the future, any board member should be able to look back at the secretary’s meeting minutes and understand, in broad strokes at least, what was happening in the community at that time.

 What can happen if you don’t have the right secretary on your board?

 Chaos.
 Legal problems.
 Confusion.
 Financial risks.
-These are just a few of the reasons it’s critical to understand what the secretary does and what qualities he or she should have—and to make sure that your association’s secretary understands them as well.
+These are just a few of the reasons it’s critical to understand what the secretary does and what qualities they should have—and to ensure that your association’s secretary understands them.